 At a minimum, financiers will want to ensure that you have a clear roadmap and a solid understanding of your future cash flows (like we just explained above).
 But they will also want to ensure that your business plan fits the risk/reward profile they seek.

 This will off-course vary from bank to bank and investor to investor, but as a rule of thumb.
 Banks will want to see a conservative financial management style (low risk), and they will use the information in your business plan to assess your borrowing capacity — the level of debt they think your business can comfortably handle — and your ability to repay the loan.
-This evaluation will determine whether they'll provide credit to your edible seaweeds farm and the terms of the agreement.
+This evaluation will determine whether they'll provide credit to your edible seaweed farm and the terms of the agreement.

 Whereas investors will carefully analyze your business plan to gauge the potential return on their investment.
-Their focus lies on evidence indicating your edible seaweeds farm's potential for high growth, profitability, and consistent cash flow generation over time.
+Their focus lies on evidence indicating your edible seaweed farm's potential for high growth, profitability, and consistent cash flow generation over time.

 In this section, we cover three key pieces of information you should gather before drafting your business plan!